 It’s important to note that not all fats are good for your health.
 Trans-fats and hydrogenated vegetable oils wreak havoc on our health and should be avoided.
 Get an oil change!
 Throw away your vegetable oils and use healthy, heat stable saturated fats when cooking.
 For cold uses, eat some avocado and REAL olive oil.
 I like California Ranch & Trader Joe’s California Estate olive oils.

-I hope this blog post has given you some ideas for adding more healthy fat to your diet.
+In sum, fat is an essential NUTRIENT.
+Don’t be afraid to eat more.
 Eating fat makes your food taste great, and your body will thank you too!